Forecasters say travel Thursday, Friday will be dangerous

 Forecasters with the National Weather Service in Des Moines Tuesday said there "remains considerable uncertainly regarding snow amounts" with the incoming winter storm.

 Forecasts for southeastern Iowa show forecasters expect 3-4 inches of snowfall through Friday.
-But the focus of this winter storm is wind gusts approaching 40 to 50-plus miles per hour.
+But the focus of this winter storm is not on the amount of snow but rather wind gusts approaching 40 to 50-plus miles per hour.
 The results, even with minimal snowfall, would still produce blowing snow with blizzard and near white-out conditions, forecasters say.

 Snow will arrive Wednesday afternoon in the more northern and western areas of Iowa.
 Snow chances for Ottumwa begin with a slight chance at 6 p.m.
 Wednesday with a higher chance of snowfall beginning at 6 a.m.
 Thursday.
 Snowfall is expected to gradually taper off Friday morning.

-Note: Editor’s Note: An updated story on the winter weather is available here.